 This result shows the level of effectiveness of the company, as well as its performance and success within its sector.
 To match global median values, PMP should be around 85% or above.

-You may want to try a CMMS to boost your results.
+You may want to try an Intelligent Maintenance Management Platform to boost your results.
 If you’re interested in learning more, talk to one of our maintenance software specialists to schedule a demo.

 7. Schedule Compliance/ Planned Maintenance Compliance